bioconvert/bioconvert/doc/CONTRIB.rst

 CONTRIBUTORS
 ============

-This is a list of people who have made contributions.
+This is a list of people who have originally created bioconvert with their contributions.

-Feel free to add your name if missing

 People are listed alphabetically,